ASM-135 ASAT: Operational history

 The United States Air Force intended to modify 20 F-15A fighters from the 318th Fighter Interceptor Squadron based at McChord Air Force Base in Washington and the 48th Fighter-Interceptor Squadron based at Langley Air Force Base in Virginia for the anti-satellite mission.
 Both squadrons had airframes modified to support the ASM-135 by the time the project was cancelled in 1988.

 The USAF had planned to deploy an operational force of 112 ASM-135 missiles.

 The deployment of the ASM-135 was central to a policy debate in the United States over the strategic need for an anti-satellite weapon and the potential for anti-satellite weapon arms control with the Soviet Union.
 Starting in 1983, Congress placed various restrictions on the ASM-135 program, and in December 1985, banned testing the ASM-135 on targets in space.
-This decision was made only a day after the Air Force sent two target satellites into orbit for its next round of tests.
+This decision was made only a day after the Air Force sent two target satellites into orbit for its next round of tests, USA 13 and USA 14.
 The Air Force continued to test the ASAT system in 1986, but stayed within the limits of the ban by not engaging a space-borne target.

 In the same year the deployment of the ASM-135 was estimated to cost $US5.3 billion up from the original $US500 million estimate.
 The USAF scaled back the ASM-135 program by two-thirds in attempt to control costs.
 The USAF also never strongly supported the program and proposed canceling the program in 1987.
 In 1988, the Reagan Administration canceled the ASM-135 program because of technical problems, testing delays, and significant cost growth.